 Our SEND Information Report is available here.
-You can browse the lightweight version on this page or scroll to the bottom of the page to download our full SEND Information Report.
+You can browse the lightweight version on this page or scroll to the bottom of the page to download our full SEND Information Report and SEN Policy.

 Just click on the image to jump to the relevant section.

 Who should I speak to if I am worried about my child?

 Firstly, please speak to your child’s class teacher (make an appointment at the office).
 Most children with SEND will learn well and make progress within their mainstream class.
 Your child’s teacher is responsible for adapting their teaching to meet your child’s needs.
 If they feel your child needs any extra help, they will speak to a SENCo and let you know.
 Your child will have a termly Learning Plan with targets and this will be shared with you each term.
 Link to staff list